 Has your child been caught stealing from you or someone else?
 Have you found him using your credit card for online gaming, taking money from your wallet without asking, or even taking big ticket items from the house?
 The anger, disappointment, and lack of trust you feel can be destructive for your relationship.
-Carole Banks, MSW and 1-on-1 Coaching Advisor has some advice.
+Carole Banks, MSW and Parent Coaching Advisor has some advice.

 If your child has been caught stealing, you might have wondered, “Why would my child do this after everything we’ve taught him?”
 Many parents question their own abilities and wonder where they’ve gone wrong with their child when theft is involved.
 While it’s disappointing and frustrating for parents when their child steals, I firmly believe that in most cases, it’s a behavior that can be changed.

 It’s not about you and your parenting—it’s about your child and the inappropriate ways he’s choosing to solve his problems at the moment.

 I think it’s also important to understand that there is a big difference between children under the age of 6 taking something compared to older kids who steals.
 Really young kids don’t have a sense of right and wrong about this issue yet; their brains haven’t developed enough to think outside of themselves and about others.
 If your younger child has been taking things, focus on teaching him the skills of sharing, asking for what he would like to have, and taking turns.
 When your child gets to be a little older, you need to coach him to say, “I’m sorry, I shouldn’t have taken that without asking.”
 But you don’t want to make him feel like he’s a bad person, and don’t label it as stealing.
 Instead, make it clear that taking something without asking is wrong.